Who Was Ray Liotta?

 After moving to California to try his luck in Hollywood, Liotta spent years struggling to find work.
 He landed a breakthrough role when he was cast as Melanie Griffith's crazed ex-con husband in Something Wild (1986).
 The portrayal won him critical and popular acclaim, though he followed the performance with an entirely different role, as a medical student caring for his mentally challenged brother in the 1988 film Dominick and Eugene.
 The following year, Liotta received praise for his turn as baseball player Shoeless Joe Jackson in the Kevin Costner box office hit Field of Dreams.

-Liotta tackled what may be his most famous part in 1990's Goodfellas, which was directed by Martin Scorsese.
-He played infamous crime figure Henry Hill in the film, appearing opposite the likes of Robert De Niro and Joe Pesci.
+Liotta tackled what may be his most famous part in 1990's Goodfellas, directed by Martin Scorsese.
+He played infamous crime figure Henry Hill in the film, appearing opposite Robert De Niro and Joe Pesci.
 Liotta took on other tough roles in such movies as Unlawful Entry (1992) and No Escape (1994).

 A leading character actor, Liotta also tried his hand at family drama, appearing with Whoopi Goldberg in Corrina, Corrina (1994).
 With the Disney movie Operation Dumbo Drop (1995), Liotta delved into comedy.
 He later returned to more hard-edged roles in such films as Blow (2001) and John Q (2002).